Program Overview

 Admission Requirements

-- A bachelor of science (BS) degree in engineering from a program accredited by the Accreditation Board for Engineering and Technology (ABET) or the equivalent.*
+- A Bachelor of Science (BS) from a program accredited by the Accreditation Board for Engineering and Technology (ABET) or the equivalent. *

-- A minimum undergraduate grade-point average (GPA) of 3.00 on the equivalent of the last 60 semester hours (approximately two years of work), or a master’s degree with a minimum cumulative GPA of 3.00.
+- An upper-division GPA of 3.00 or a master’s degree with a cumulative GPA of 3.00.

 - Registration as a professional engineer by examination, if achieved, should be documented to support your application.

-*Equivalency to an ABET-accredited program: Applicants who do not hold a bachelor’s degree from an ABET-accredited program may also qualify for admission to the program.
-Students are encouraged to contact the program director for more information.
+*Equivalency to an ABET accredited program: Applicants who do not hold a bachelor’s degree from an ABET-accredited program may also qualify for admission to the program.
+Such applicants must have a BS in science, technology, or a related field with sufficient coursework and professional experience to demonstrate proficiency in engineering practice OR at least 16 credits of math and science coursework.

 All applicants are advised to determine whether this program meets the requirements for licensure in the state where they live.
 See the National Society of Professional Engineers website for contact information for state licensing boards.

-If you’re ready to level up your skillset and ignite your career, start the application process today.
+If you’re ready to level up your skillset and ignite your career, apply today.

 Tuition